lsmo-epfl/aiida-lsmo/docs/source/workflows.rst

 ZeoppMultistageDdec work chain
 ++++++++++++++++++++++++++++++++++++++++++++++

-The :py:func:`~aiida_lsmo.workchains.ZeoppMultistageDdecWorkChain` work chain, is similar to Cp2kMultistageDdec but it runs a geometry characterization of the structure using Zeo++ (NetworkCalculation) before and after, with the scope of assessing the structural changes due to the cell/geometry optimization.
+The :py:func:`~aiida_lsmo.workchains.zeopp_multistage_ddec.ZeoppMultistageDdecWorkChain` work chain, is similar to Cp2kMultistageDdec but it runs a geometry characterization of the structure using Zeo++ (NetworkCalculation) before and after, with the scope of assessing the structural changes due to the cell/geometry optimization.